ThunderFly-aerospace/TFSIK01/README.md

 ### TFSIK modem electronics

-Here is a photo of TFSIK electronics without an electromagnetic shielding cover.
+Here is a photo of TFSIK electronics with the essential electromagnetic shielding cover removed.

 ![TFSIK01A bottom view](doc/img/TFSIK01_1.jpg)
 ![TFSIK01A top view](doc/img/TFSIK01_3.jpg)